 Module 3 – How to be assertive – without being aggressive:

-While it is important to collect the money, it is also important not to offend the customer.
 Being too aggressive may produce results that include unwanted complications.
 Not being assertive enough may not produce results at all.
 This module teaches students how to be assertive without being aggressive – how to efficiently collect on accounts with techniques that even work with an ‘F.O.B.’
 (Friend of the Boss).

 Module 4 – The Telephone Collection Call: